microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/groupsettingtemplate_get.md

+---
+title: "Get a group setting template"
+description: "A group setting template represents a template of settings from which settings may be created within a tenant.
+This operation allows retrieval of the properties of the groupSettingTemplate object, including the available settings and their defaults."
+---

 # Get a group setting template

 A group setting template represents a template of settings from which settings may be created within a tenant.
 This operation allows retrieval of the properties of the [groupSettingTemplate](../resources/groupsettingtemplate.md) object, including the available settings and their defaults.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |